reubenkennedy/backend_docker/README.md

 1. **run_query_request.sh** can be used to send a json formatted request to a running instance of query server ( -r request.json )

 1. A directory of test data and request files can be found on the Growth.Health shared google drive under Technology / Test data and images as well as a precompiled container image0

+1. Binaries can be copied out of a running container with *docker cp* if we want to use the containers for CI and then pull and deploy binaries